 Alfonso Leal del Ojo, viola

-But it is not just about our award-winning discography, or who we have worked with, it is about reaching the audience and making music together.
-This is why we are always on the look-out for exciting new opportunities and new ways to tell a story, whether we are working with the likes of Tom Morris to stage Handel’s Messiah, bringing its emotional and dramatic essence to the fore, or interacting in a more intimate way in Shakespeare’s Globe or the Wanamaker Playhouse.
+The orchestra’s award-winning discography features masterworks from Bach to Purcell and Handel to Mozart, as well as some of the most renowned artists in recent history.
+The ensemble is always on the lookout for exciting new opportunities and new ways to tell a story, whether working with Tom Morris to stage Handel’s Messiah, bringing its emotional and dramatic essence to the fore, or interacting in a more intimate way in Shakespeare’s Globe Theater or the Wanamaker Playhouse.

-Central to our activities is our flourishing commission from Carnegie Hall to present one Handel opera-in-concert each year.
-Starting with Radamisto in 2013, subsequent performances of Theodora, Alcina, Hercules, Orlando, and most recently Ariodante, have seen the orchestra in major concert halls across Europe and the US, alongside Joyce DiDonato, David Daniels, and Sarah Connolly.
-This season, Iestyn Davies appears in the title role of Rinaldo.
+Central to The English Concert’s activities is its flourishing series of Handel operas in concert.
+Starting with Radamisto in 2013, subsequent performances of Theodora, Alcina, Hercules, Orlando, Ariodante, and Rinaldo have seen the orchestra in major concert halls across Europe and the U.S., alongside Joyce DiDonato, David Daniels, Sarah Connolly and Iestyn Davies.
+This season, Brenda Rae appears in the title role of Semele.

-Internationally renowned as an opera and concert conductor of distinction, Harry Bicket is especially noted for his interpretation of baroque and classical repertoire and in 2007 became Artistic Director of The English Concert, one of the UK’s finest period orchestras.
-He became Chief Conductor of Santa Fe Opera in 2013 and opened the 2014 season with a critically-acclaimed Fidelio.
-Born in Liverpool, he studied at the Royal College of Music and Oxford University and is an accomplished harpsichordist.
+Internationally renowned as an opera and concert conductor of distinction, Harry Bicket is especially noted for his interpretation of Baroque and Classical repertoire.
+In 2007, he became artistic director of The English Concert, one of the U.K.’s finest period orchestras.
+He became chief conductor of the Santa Fe Opera in 2013 and was recently appointed its music director, a post he will take up in October 2018.
+Born in Liverpool, Bicket studied at the Royal College of Music and Oxford University, and is an accomplished harpsichordist.

 Recordings to date with The English Concert include releases for Virgin Classics, Chandos, and Harmonia Mundi featuring Elizabeth Watts, David Daniels, Lucy Crowe, Sarah Connolly, and Rosemary Joshua.
-Harry’s discography also includes five recordings with the Orchestra of the Age of Enlightenment, including a collection of Handel opera arias with Renée Fleming (Decca) and Ian Bostridge (EMI), as well as selections from Handel’s Theodora, Serse, and the cantata La Lucrezia with Lorraine Hunt Lieberson (Avie), which was nominated for a Grammy Award.
+Bicket’s discography also includes five recordings with the Orchestra of the Age of Enlightenment, collections of Handel arias with Renée Fleming (Decca) and Ian Bostridge (EMI), and selections from Handel’s Theodora, Serse, and the cantata La Lucrezia with Lorraine Hunt Lieberson (Avie), which was nominated for a Grammy Award.
 His Gramophone Award-nominated CDs also include Sento Amor with David Daniels featuring arias by Gluck, Handel, and Mozart (Virgin Veritas) and Il tenero momento with Susan Graham featuring arias by Mozart and Gluck (Erato).

 Alfonso Leal del Ojo, viola